AngusBB/Lecture_DataStructure/Ch2-Arrays_and_Structures/README.md

 ```bash
 ./sparse_matrix_multiplication
 ```
-The answer should save in output_cd.txt and visualize on terminal.
+The answer should save in output_d.txt and visualize on terminal.